Extensions of Robbins-Siegmund Theorem with Applications in Reinforcement Learning

 \section{Applications in Reinforcement Learning}

-In this section, we apply the results in Section~\ref{sec:sa} to derive new convergent results of reinforcement learning (RL, \citet{sutton2018reinforcement}) algorithms.
-We focus on linear $Q$-learning, though our results can also be applied to linear SARSA \citep{rummery1994line} to advance the understanding of the long standing ``chattering'' problem of linear SARSA \citep{gordon1996chattering}.
+In this section, we apply the results in Section~\ref{sec:sa} to derive new convergence results of reinforcement learning (RL, \citet{sutton2018reinforcement}) algorithms.
+We focus on linear $Q$-learning, though our results can also be applied to linear SARSA \citep{rummery1994line} to advance the understanding of the long-standing ``chattering'' problem of linear SARSA \citep{gordon1996chattering}.